Oats & Porridge Recipe: Easy Preparation for Babies and Toddlers

 Instructions

-These are the detailed step by step procedure to prepare Oats porridge.
+These are the detailed step-by-step procedures to prepare Oats porridge.

 - Wash the vegetables thoroughly and chop them into bite-size pieces.

-- Dry roast the oats in a pressure cooker till it gives out aroma.
+- Dry roast the oats in a pressure cooker till they give out an aroma.

 - Add the vegetables and cook for a few seconds.